 - Evil All Along: He was an agent of NEO along with Zaus and Kuribo.

-- Humanoid Abomination: The contrast between his guise as a serene old man and a multi-tentacled thing with an eyeball where its mouth should be is jarring, to say the least.
+- Humanoid Abomination: The contrast between his guise as a serene old man and a multi-tentacled octopus thing is jarring, to say the least.

 - Voiced By: Kōzō Shioya (Japanese)

 - Evil All Along: He's really a member of NEO until chapter 324.